YanzhaoW/cosmic_radiation/README.md

 ## Common mistakes to be avoided

 - "Earth" means the planet and "earth" means ground.
-- In scientific reports, usages of pronouns, like "we", "our" or "us" should be avoided.
+- In scientific reports, usages of pronouns like "we", "our" or "us" should be avoided.
-- Citations should be placed at the end of each sentence before the period (see [this](https://academia.stackexchange.com/questions/85477/where-should-citations-be-placed-relative-to-punctuation-e-g-full-stops-and-c)).
-DO NOT put all citations at the end of the paragraph.
+- Citations should be placed at the end of each sentence before the period (see [here](https://academia.stackexchange.com/questions/85477/where-should-citations-be-placed-relative-to-punctuation-e-g-full-stops-and-c)).
+DO NOT put all citations at the end of a paragraph.
 - Each plot must have a x-axis label, a y-axis label and a subtitle.
 Each label must also contain a unit.
 In case of histograms, the unit of the y-axis label (counts) should be `per ${Bin_Width}` or `/${Bin_Width}`.
     Example:
     <p align="center">